Zhang Weili

-Zhang Weili (张伟丽 (Zhāng Wěilì); born August 13, 1989) is a Chinese mixed martial artist.
-She is the former Kunlun Fight (KLF) strawweight champion and competes in the strawweight division of the Ultimate Fighting Championship (UFC), where she is the current and two-time UFC Women's Strawweight Champion.
-She is the first ever Chinese champion in UFC history.
-As of March 7, 2023, she is ranked #4 in the UFC women's pound-for-pound rankings.
+Zhang Weili (张伟丽 (Zhāng Wěilì); born September 30, 1990) is a Chinese professional mixed martial artist.
+She most recently competed in the women's Strawweight division of the Ultimate Fighting Championship (UFC), where she is the former two-time UFC Women's Strawweight Champion and the first Chinese fighter to win a UFC championship.
+A professional since 2013, Zhang formerly competed for Kunlun Fight (KLF), where she was the KLF Women's Strawweight Champion.
+As of November 18, 2025, she is #2 in the UFC women's strawweight rankings and #3 in the UFC women's pound-for-pound rankings.

 Background

 Zhang was born in Handan, Hebei, China.
 Her father is a retired miner, and her mother is a housewife.
 She has one older brother, who quit his job as a gold trader to support Zhang's career, and now works at the gym where she trains.